SatyamJindal/Autodiscovery/README.md

 1. Go to "http://www.wampserver.com/en/" and download the version that will suit your system requirements (32 or 64bit).
 2. If you do not have Microsoft Visual Studio : -
 Get it from -  "http://www.microsoft.com/en-us/download/details.aspx?id=30679" and finish the setup.
-3. During the installaiton of the wamp server you need to choose your default browser (Google Chrome preffered) Go to "C:\Program Files (x86)\Google\Chrome\Application" directory and choose "Chrome".
+3. During the installation of the wamp server you need to choose your default browser (Google Chrome preffered) Go to "C:\Program Files (x86)\Google\Chrome\Application" directory and choose "Chrome".
-4. Open "phpmyadmin" and this is where we create our Database.
+4. Open "phpmyadmin" and this is where we create our Database (Name of the database -> **python**).
 5. Two tables need to be created:

 --------
-Software
+Text
 --------

 **ATTRIBUTES**